silverqx/TinyORM/README.md

 ### Summary List

-The following list summarizes all features of `TinyDrivers` and `TinyMySql` libraries. 🆕
+The following list summarizes the main features of the `TinyDrivers` and `TinyMySql` libraries. 🆕

  - can be used instead of the `QtSql` module
    - can be <ins>__swapped__</ins> at compile time 🤯